West Africa Digital Rights and Freedom of Expression Litigation Surgery 2019 (Fully-funded Workshop for Lawyers in ECOWAS Member Countries)

-- Applicants can either be working in private practice or be working for, or be affiliated with, NGOs promoting the right to freedom of expression through litigation.
+- Applicants can either be working in private practice or be working for or be affiliated with NGOs promoting the right to freedom of expression in West Africa through litigation.
 Exceptionally strong applications from lawyers who have not yet undertaken freedom of expression work, but have experience litigating other human rights cases and have a strong interest in undertaking freedom of expression work will be considered as well.
 A maximum of 12 participants will be selected;

 - Applicants must be proficient in English;

-- The lawyers must have a demonstrated interest in and/or knowledge of the right to online freedom of expression, digital rights, Internet freedom and/or related issues;
+- They must have a demonstrated interest in and/or knowledge of the right to online freedom of expression, digital rights, internet freedom and/or related issues;

 - The lawyers must have a demonstrated interest in and/or knowledge of international and regional human rights law;

-- MLDI is committed to equality of opportunity and diversity; and will therefore consider gender, age and country of origin in its selection of participants.
+MDLI is committed to advancing equality and diversity and will therefore consider gender, age and country of origin in its selection of participants.

 Number of Awards: A maximum of 12 participants will be selected;